-Crosslink polyethylene with the tank be rated at a minimum of 1.9 specific gravity.
-Fiberglass (fiber reinforced plastic or FRP) tanks by customer preference, due to footprint constraints, or larger storage volume requirements
+Linear polyethylene with the tank rated at a minimum of 2.2 specific gravity.
+Fiberglass (fiber reinforced plastic or FRP) tanks by customer preference, due to footprint constraints, or larger storage volume requirements.

 All end users should check local regulations to meet secondary containment requirements.
 Containment must be adequate in capacity and suitable for sulfuric acid.
 By accepting the delivery of the tank, the customer accepts full responsibility for providing appropriate and adequate containment for the stored material.
 Eastern Reliability offers a variety of secondary containment basins.

 All connections below liquid level must prevent chemical from contacting tank wall cross section.
 Bulkhead style connections can be used on tanks 2,000 gallons and below.
 Tanks above 2,000 gallons sidewall connections should be Hastelloy C-276 construction (flange style fittings are not recommended).
 Sidewall connections should be installed a minimum of 7" above the tank floor.
 Internal siphon drains can be used if required.
 Sidewall connections should be kept to a minimum amount and should be placed no closer than 22° apart.
 Whenever possible, sidewall connections should not be greater than 3".
 There are no restrictions on dome fittings.